Nursing MSN & DNP

 NP vs PA: Key Differences

-What is the difference between a nurse practitioner and a physician’s assistant?
-The two most fundamental differences between a nurse practitioner vs physician assistant are the training they receive and their work environments.
+What is the difference between a nurse practitioner and a physician assistant?
+The fundamental differences between a nurse practitioner vs physician assistant are the training they receive and their work environments.

-Nurse practitioners are trained in advanced nursing and focus on a specialized role, such as neonatal nurse practitioner.
-Physician assistants have a general medicine foundation; their training follows the medical model and covers all foundational aspects of medicine and specialties.
+Nurse practitioners are trained in advanced nursing and focus on a specialized role, such as neonatal nurse practitioner (NNP).
+Physician assistants have a general medicine foundation; their training follows the medical model and covers foundational aspects of medicine and specialties.
+When examining the career path of a physician assistant vs nurse practitioner, consider the role distinctions.

 Educational Differences Between Nurse Practitioners and Physician Assistants

-Both nurse practitioners and physician assistants are required to earn a graduate degree, complete a clinical training experience and acquire certifications.
+Nurse practitioners and physician assistants must earn a graduate degree, complete a clinical training practicum and acquire certifications.
 The difference between PA and NP lies in the type of training and certification requirements.
+Both paths require rigorous study and clinical experience, but the difference between nurse practitioner and physician assistant is in the specific focus.

 To become a nurse practitioner, complete the following:5

-2. Pass the NCLEX-RN: Passing this examination is required to practice as a registered nurse (RN) in your state.
+2. Pass the NCLEX-RN: Passing the NCLEX-RN examination is required to practice as a registered nurse (RN) in your state.
 Once you pass the exam, you will receive your RN license.
+Then, apply to RN to MSN programs and enroll directly to earn your MSN.

-3. Earn a graduate degree: You will need either a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) — both of which you can earn by studying at USAHS.
+3. Earn a graduate degree: You will need a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) — both degrees offered at USAHS.
 Each degree program requires a nurse practitioner role specialty, such as Family Nurse Practitioner (FNP).
 In addition to coursework, NP programs typically include a clinical practicum of at least 500 hours under the supervision of a preceptor.6

 4. Become a Certified Nurse Practitioner (CNP): Take a national certification exam through one of the five national certification boards to become licensed as a nurse practitioner.7

-5. Become State Licensed: Apply for licensure as an NP from your state board.
-For certification renewal, nurse practitioners must take 100 hours of continuing education and 1,000 clinical hours every five years.8
+5. Become Licensed in Your State: Apply for licensure as an NP from your state board.
+For certification renewal, nurse practitioners must take 100 hours of advanced continuing education and 1,000 clinical hours every five years.8

 To become a physician assistant, complete the following:9